Just returning from an industry conference? Here’s what to do now.

 No matter how tired or behind you are, it’s important to give yourself time to digest the industry conference experience and firm up connections with new contacts.
 Consider this your post-conference action plan:

 1. Strike while the iron is still hot.
-Within a few days of the conference ending, follow up with those you met whom you feel could be valuable contacts.
+Within a few days of the conference ending, follow up with the connections you made.
 Connect on LinkedIn or send an email.
 The key in both cases is to write personalized — not generic — messages.
 Make a point to mention something related to a conversation you had with the person.
 And if you really bonded with someone in particular, don’t be afraid to pick up the phone.

 2. Start putting what you learned into practice.
 Going to an industry conference isn’t just about collecting business cards and expanding your professional network; it’s about your professional development.
 Reflect on the most helpful or enlightening things you learned.
 What resonated with you most?
 How can you use that information to do your job better or faster?
 Did the conference make you realize that you have a skills gap or need to create a more detailed career development plan?
 If so, what concrete steps can you begin taking today to get up to speed or improve your work performance?